Skip to main content

 All that is factored in as revenue before the balance of the cost of government, due by property owners, is calculated.

 Our example budget shows $198M in total expenditures with $80M in revenues from other than property taxes.
-That leaves $118M that needs to get paid for...by us property owners, of course.
+That leaves $118M that needs to get paid for...by us, the property owners.

 OK, so how do I figure out what my share of the cost is?